DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 1. Complete the generic probe setup (choose service, environment, version and probe location).
 1. Select **Log** as the probe type.
 1. Define a log message template.
 You can use the Dynamic Instrumentation expression language to reference values from the execution context.
-1. Select if you would like to capture snapshots from the probe.
+1. Select if you would like to enable extra data capturing from the probe.
 1. (optional) Define a condition using the Dynamic Instrumentation expression language.
 The log will only be emitted when the expression evaluates to true.

 {{< img src="dynamic_instrumentation/log_probe.png" alt="Creating a Dynamic Instrumentation log probe" >}}